-And as you expect, El Rushbow meeting ends surpassing.
+And as you expect, El Rushbo meeting ends surpassing all audience expectations every day.

-The Rush Limbaugh program, the most listened to radio talk show in the country.
+The Rush Limbaugh program, the most listened-to radio talk show in the country.

 And we're glad to have you here.